etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 	}
 	return nil, err
 }// GetBlockByNumber returns the requested canonical block.
-// * When blockNr is -1 the chain head is returned.
+//   - When blockNr is -1 the chain pending block is returned.
-// * When blockNr is -2 the pending chain head is returned.
+//   - When blockNr is -2 the chain latest block is returned.
+//   - When blockNr is -3 the chain finalized block is returned.
+//   - When blockNr is -4 the chain safe block is returned.
-// * When fullTx is true all transactions in the block are returned, otherwise
+//   - When fullTx is true all transactions in the block are returned, otherwise
 //     only the transaction hash is returned.

 ```
-<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L738" target="_">View on GitHub →</a>
+<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L802" target="_">View on GitHub →</a>
 </p>
 </details>